vyshnovka/bike-rush/README.md

 # Bike Rush

 This is a simplified clone of the Bike Rush game on Unity.
+The main goal was to create some kind of AI for bots, so don't judge strictly low-quality gameplay.

 ## Tools